bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 #### Merlin

 _Where are you, Emrys_, Merlin heard.
-Typically, he only ever heard Freya’s voice, as familiar as is own.
+Typically, he only ever heard Freya’s voice, as familiar as his own.
 This was not her.
 The person sounded frantic, like a prayer, not a genuine communication.

 _Please don’t let the king take any more of my children or there innocence from me_.
 There it was again.
 Merlin was extremely sweaty, his face covered in an unnecessary amount of hoarse dung — his punishment for yesterday’s antics.

-A few years ago Freya and Merlin had figured out that there were a large number of people in Camelot who had latent magic, but did not know about it, and that only the most powerful sorcerers in dire situations could actually control their telepathy.
+A few years ago Freya and Merlin had figured out that there were numerous people in Camelot who had latent magic, but did not know about it, and that only the most powerful sorcerers in dire situations could actually control their telepathy.
 This sounded like a prayer.

 Dropping the shovel where it was, knowing that the _actual_ stable-hands would be much faster and better at this than he could ever be, Merlin to the lower town, without bothering to wipe off his face.